LironL99/portfolio/Arduino-Projects/Sonar_Servo_Project/README.md

 ## Future Improvements
 Future iterations of this project could include:
-- Integrating an LCD display to show distance measurements for a clearer output.
+- Integrating an LCD display to show distance measurements for clearer output.
 - Adding a buzzer to provide audio feedback based on distance ranges.
 - Enhancing the LED control logic to allow for more nuanced feedback, possibly using more colors or patterns.
 - Improving the Processing visualization with additional features, such as graphs or data logging.